30.5 cm SK L/50 gun: Naval Turrets

 In the König-class ships, each gun turret had a working chamber beneath it that was connected to a revolving ammunition hoist leading down to the magazine below.
 The turrets were electrically controlled, though the guns were elevated hydraulically.
 In an effort to reduce the possibility of a fire, everything in the turret was constructed of steel.
 This layout was also used in the preceding battleships.
 On the Derfflinger-class battlecruisers, the two forward and the superfiring rear turret used this configuration, although the rearmost gun turret had its magazine and shell room inverted.

-All of the German gun turrets initially allowed for elevation to 13.5 degrees, although after the battle of Jutland, they were modified to allow elevation to 16 degrees.
+All of the German gun turrets initially allowed for elevation to 13.5 degrees, which gave a maximum range of 187 hm.
+During the Battle of Dogger Bank in January 1915, British ships had been able to open fire first, outside the range of the German guns, and it was examined how the range of the German guns could be improved.
+Increasing the maximum elevation of the guns would mean higher gun mounts, larger turrets and a significant increase in total weight.
+Instead the turrets were modified to compensate the increase of the maximum elevation to 16 degrees with a decrease of the maximum depression from -8 to -5.5 degrees.
+This correspondingly increased the range to 205 hm.
 The centerline turrets on the warships could train 150 degrees in either direction, though the wing turrets on the Helgoland and Kaiser classes were limited to an arc of 80 degrees in either direction.